timothymasso/timothymasso.github.io/_aboutme/aboutme.md

 - Mario Clopton

-(Former Director of Chior for the Shaker Heights School District and the director of the High School Show Chior)
+(Former Director of Choir for the Shaker Heights School District and the director of the High School Show Chior)

 - Ken LeeGrand